 Michelle Williamson – Durham Police – Reading Conference 2017

 Michelle was unable to attend the conference and her award was accepted on her behalf by Tim Robson.
-Official presentation is being made by Chief Constable Durham Police at a later date.
+Official presentation was made by Chief Constable Michael Barton Durham Police at a later date.

 Michelle is a Police Community Support Officer with Durham Constabulary.
 In 2011 she transferred to the newly developed Alcohol Harm Reduction Unit and at that time she started to work closely with the Pubwatch schemes in Consett, Stanley and Chester Le Street.